 Based on both technical analyses and community input, the Portland City Council authorized selection of the preferred delivery method, facility capacity, facility location, and filtration technology in December 2018.

 How will the project impact property values?

 There are many variables that can impact property values, including the changing economy.
-We do not expect the filtration facility will impact property values long term.
-However, we will evaluate this topic further as design progresses.
+We don't expect the water filtration facility will impact property values long term.

 Facility Size and Appearance